JLugarEE/git101/README.md

 frustrated and equally humbled to get back to basics and the Manual.
 Read the manual.
 Start with the tutorial.

 So, I begin...
 (12/25/2020)  What I'm nuts, but promise to work in the celebration!
 So, help me Lord!
 Any anybody else caring to follow along.

+December 26th update:
+√ Family time celebrating the best Gift to man.
+(Check mark = Alt right keypad 251 on keyboard, since good ole DOS days)

+√ Revisit Green button "Read the guide" notice immediately that a repository on making repositories will create confusion.

+Moving forward, what can be done to reduce confusion and gain clarity:
+1. Try to perform the demo as a series of lessons and perhaps clarity points, and avoid this built in duplicity of repository speak.
+   Not knowing what that will look like yet, I contemplate, and might try a few.

+2. Show the pit falls of OLD think.
+Not a fan of teaching what not to do.
+However, it's the murky mire I find myself in which is my MO.
+3. Other.
+(When stumped by thought doing takes over.)
+Exploring 1-3...